juanhart1/Star-Wars-w-Node.js-Express.js/README.md

     }
     ```

+    ```
+    // ADD MIDDLEWARE TO GET FAVORITE CHARACTERS HERE fileController.getFavs = (req, res, next) => {
+    //use fs module to read the data living in the favs.json file fs.readFile(path.join(__dirname, "./data/favs.json"), "utf8", (err, fileContents) => {
+        //if any errors occur, invoke the express global error handler if (err) {
+        //create error object based on information provided in instructions const errorObj = {
+            log: `fileController.getFavs: ${err.message}`,
+            message: {
+            err: 'fileController.getFavs: ERROR: Check server logs for details' },
+        };
+        //invoke next w/ the erroObj we put together => use return keyword to end thread of execution return next(errorObj);
+        } else {
+        //parse the JSON content from the file => JSON to JS fileContents = JSON.parse(fileContents);
+        //store all observed favorites @ res.locals.favs
+        res.locals.favs = fileContents;
+        //then move on to next piece of middleware => use return keyword to end thread of execution return next();
+        }
+    });
+    };
+    ```
 #### Create fileController.addFav
 Now that we have any existing favs, let's add a new one.

 1. [  ] In the `server/controllers/fileController.js` add a new method called `addFav`.
+    * Added method to fileController.js
 1. [  ] We expect that this piece of middleware will run after some other middleware which will get all our existing favorites data.
 Let's be sure we have this data that we'll need to actually complete this function.
 Verify that we have a property on the `res.locals` object called `favs` and that the value of this property is an object.
+    * Created conditional to check if res.locals has a property of 'favs' or if the value present at res.locals.favs is not an object
     1. [  ] If either of those checks are invalid, invoke the global Express error handler with the following error object:
     ```
     {